 Rules for both are presented during character creation, no matter what form of character is generated.
 Usually the random method is explained in detail first, since it involves a plethora of tables to determine just what each character can do.
 Such lengthy rules are followed by a quick set of instructions on using the systematic method, since it is (generally) much more straightforward.

 Before anything else, the type of character to be generated must be determined.
 This is typically the player's choice, and no die roll need be made (or points spent) to make this determination.
-A random chart is presented for the Judge's use, however, in order to quickly produce a hero, villain, or other character 'on the fly' as is necessary.
+A random chart is presented for the Judge's use, however, to quickly produce a hero, villain, or other character 'on the fly' as is necessary.
 Character types (or origins) are presented on table 34.

 Normal characters lack super human abilities of any stripe.
 They wield no technology above and beyond that of their peers, they lack bizarre genetic quirks, and they have not studied with strange mentors to learn the arts arcane or disciplines psionic.
-They only have their own natural abilities, skills, resources, and history to draw upon in order to achieve their goals, whatever they may be.
+They only have their own natural abilities, skills, resources, and history to draw upon to achieve their goals, whatever they may be.

 Textbook characters are those who have inherent powers for a host of different reasons.
 They may manifest due to a freak accident, a scientific experiment gone awry, a quirk of genetics, or some other mysterious process.
 This origin is all about ingrained abilities, and while a textbook character's powers may be temporarily neutralized by others somehow, they are not easily lost (or gained).